skvedula/mcmakler-frontend/README.md

 # START

-1. Please open the index.html file in a web browser to see the Web Page
+1. Please open respective Parts(A/B) and open the index.html file in a web browser to see the Web Page

 ------------------------------------------------------------------------------